Gladiator (Kallark): Marvel Zombies 2

-In the alternate universe title Marvel Zombies 2, the character appears with other extraterrestrial beings "recruited" by the Galacti (the original infected heroes empowered by devouring the entity Galactus).
+In the alternate universe title Marvel Zombies 2, Gladiator appears with other extraterrestrial beings "recruited" by the Galacti (the original infected heroes empowered by devouring Galactus).
 He is killed while trying to eat the humans under the protection of the Black Panther and Forge.

 Last Planet Standing

-In the alternate universe title Last Planet Standing, the character appears with the Imperial Guard but fails to stop Dominas the Wavemaster and Galactus from destroying the Shi'ar homeworld.
+In the alternate universe title Last Planet Standing, Gladiator appears with the Imperial Guard but fails to stop Dominas the Wavemaster and Galactus from destroying the Shi'ar homeworld.

 Star Trek/X-Men

-He physically battles the USS Enterprise itself during the Star Trek/X-Men crossover.
+In the Star Trek/X-Men crossover, Gladiator battles the USS Enterprise.